© Finn Anjes l Sylt Marketing

 The idyllic beach and dunes Syltness Center in Westerland offers the right wellness experience for almost all wishes, which you can put together individually after expert advice.
 To benefit from traditional Japanese Shiatsu treatments To get to the Ayurvedic forehead oil treatment Shiro Dhara from the Indian healing art, a short walk in a bathrobe is enough.

-With this you can also go further into the extensive saunas the Sylt Wave which welcomes you with a variety of sauna experiences – here, too, the view of the beach and sea is included – even from the hot wooden bench.
+With this you can also go further into the extensive saunas is Sylt Wave which welcomes you with a variety of sauna experiences – here, too, the view of the beach and sea is included – even from the hot wooden bench.
 Of course, various plunge and swimming pools filled with appropriately tempered North Sea water await you as well.
 From the comprehensive range of Thalasso treatments you can choose your personal program.

 The unobstructed sea view through huge panoramic windows is also Yoga and Qi Gong an impressive backdrop – and a great mix of Frisian vision and Far Eastern concentration.
 Oh yes, if you need a shot of glamour for a big evening appearance: Attentive Beauticians will make you shine.